"Pay," "Spend" and "Cost": What's the Difference? [Updated]

 Noun Forms

-We've covered some of the main uses in the verb forms, but each of these words can also be used as nouns.
+We've covered the main uses in the verb forms, but each of these words can also be used as a noun.

 "Pay" as a noun refers to money someone receives as a reward for work.